 You both worked on Blue Giraffe/GameHouse’s upcoming Heart’s Medicine: 3 and GameHouse’s upcoming yet to be titled Delicious 15 How different was it creating audio for each of these titles?

 ADAM – Despite the similarity in gameplay for these two titles (time management), both developers do a fine job at letting the story and theme of the game separate each new release.
 I’ve done almost 16 titles for GameHouse over 10 years, and more than ever, they’re increasing the dramatic and cinematic presentation, quality of story, art, and music, and content/play styles.
-Directly, Heart’s Medicine is a heart wrenching hospital themed game, and the Delicious series follows Emily as she grows up following her dream to become a chef (There are 14 of these titles, it’s quite a long mythos).
+Directly, Heart’s Medicine is a heart wrenching hospital themed game, and buy lorazepam from india the Delicious series follows Emily as she grows up following her dream to become a chef (There are 14 of these titles, it’s quite a long mythos).
 Currently Emily is married, has a child, and still presents a wonderful relatable and meaningful experience through her games!

 In composing for Heart’s Medicine, I teamed up with the wonderful Miranda Kalagian and Keeley Bumford to write five indie pop songs, a-la the popular TV show “Greys Anatomy”.
 We took a TV approach to the score as well, with very light and guitar driven music, somewhat dramatic and appropriate to a hospital style TV drama.
 We contracted a wonderful string quartet through FAMES in Macedonia, and did live drums and guitar.
 On this title, you’ll hear a deeper and darker score than the second installment, with a noticeable leap in production quality.